wisdomch15/wisdomch15.github.io/tcpanalysis.md

 CONCLUSION

-This lab demonstrated how to capture and analyze TCP sessions.
+This lab demonstrated how TCP establishes a reliable channel between two hosts before data transfer.
-I learned to identify the handshake, follow sequence numbers, and observe how TCP ensures reliability.
+By analyzing the SYN, [SYN,ACK] and ACK packets in detail, I learned how TCP guarantees ordered, error-free communication , which is a fundamental process for almost all modern internet applications.